 Upcoming Global Opportunities

 As the US economy expands globally, companies are increasingly hiring individuals with a global mindset, vision, and experience.
-This coming year, MBA students will have the opportunity to study abroad in Barcelona, Spain.
+Next year, MBA students will have the opportunity to study abroad in Dublin, Ireland.
 Opportunities to go global with the PC MBA Program will require pre- and post-work.

 Barcelona, Spain – Canceled due to COVID-19